Exact Clustering of Weighted Graphs via Semidefinite Programming: Semidefinite Relaxations of the Densest k-Disjoint Clique Problem

 We begin by deriving a heuristic for the clustering problem based on semidefinite relaxation of the densest disjoint clique problem.
 A similar discussion motivating the relaxation was originally presented by \cite{ames2014guaranteed}; we repeat it here for completeness.
 Let $K_n=(V, \W)$ be a weighted complete graph with vertex set $V=\{1,2,\dots,n\}$ and nonnegative edge weights $w_{ij} \in [0,1]$ for all $i,j \in V$.
 Given a subgraph \(H\) of \(K_n\), the \emph{density} \(d_H\) of \(H\) is the average edge weight incident at a vertex in \(H\):

-If we assume that \(K_n\) is the similarity graph of some data set consisting of \(k\) disjoint clusters and that weight is concentrated more heavily on within-cluster edges than between-cluster edges, then we may cluster this data set by finding the set of \(k\) disjoint subgraphs, corresponding to these clusters, with maximum density; we call this problem the \emph{densest \(k\)-partition problem}.
-Unfortunately, the {densest \(k\)-partition problem is NP-hard \citep[see][]{peng2007approximating}.
-Moreover, this partition model excludes the case where some items, called outliers, in the data set do not naturally associate with any of the clusters in the data.
-To simultaneously motivate a convex relaxation of the densest \(k\)-partition problem and address the inclusion of outliers, we consider the \emph{densest \(k\)-disjoint clique problem}.
+If we assume that \(K_n\) is the similarity graph of some data set consisting of \(k\) disjoint clusters and that weight is concentrated more heavily on within-cluster edges than between-cluster edges, then we may cluster this data set by finding the set of \(k\) disjoint subgraphs, corresponding to these clusters, with maximum density; we call this problem the \emph{densest \(k\)-partition problem}. \citet{peng2007approximating} established that the {densest \(k\)-partition problem is NP-hard.
+Moreover, this partition model excludes the case where some items in the data set do not naturally associate with any of the clusters in the data.
+To simultaneously motivate a convex relaxation of the densest \(k\)-partition problem and address the inclusion of nodes that do not naturally belong to clusters, we consider the \emph{densest \(k\)-disjoint clique problem}.

 Given a graph \(G=(V,E)\), a \emph{clique} of \(G\) is a pairwise adjacent subset of \(V\).
 That is, \(C \subseteq V\) is a clique of \(G\) if \(ij\in E\) for every pair of nodes \(i,j \in C\) or, equivalently, the subgraph \(G(C)\) induced by \(C\) is {complete}.
 We say that \(H\) is a \emph{\(k\)-disjoint-clique} subgraph of \(K_n\) if \(V(H)\) consists of \(k\) disjoint cliques, i.e., \(H\) is the union of \(k\) disjoint complete subgraphs of \(K_n\).
 The \emph{densest \(k\)-disjoint-clique problem} seeks a \(k\)-disjoint-clique subgraph \(H^*\) maximizing the sum of the densities of the disjoint complete subgraphs comprising \(H^*\).
 Note that if we add the additional constraint that each node in \(K_n\) belongs to exactly one \kdc subgraph in \(K_n\), then the densest \kdc problem becomes the densest \(k\)-partition problem.
 However, in general, the densest \kdc problem allows an assignment of nodes to clusters, represented by the disjoint cliques, which excludes some nodes.
-For example, if outliers are present in the data, they would not be assigned to a cluster by the optimal \kdc subgraph.
+For example, if such nodes are present in the data, they would not be assigned to a cluster by the optimal \kdc subgraph.

 The complexity of the densest \kdc problem is unknown; in particular, no polynomial-time algorithm for its solution is known.
 To address this potential intractability, we will attempt to approximately solve the \kdc problem by convex relaxation.
 Suppose that \( \v_1, \dots, \v_k \) are the characteristic vectors of a set of disjoint cliques \(C_1, C_2, \dots, C_k\) forming a \kdc subgraph of \(K_n\).
 Using this notation, the density of the complete subgraph induced by \(C_i\) is equal to